flodlc/injecti/README.md

 ---

 That's it!
-You can now use injekt to create unit testable functions.
+You can now use injecti to create unit testable functions.